Find the school your child will call My School.

 Free onsite parking: Lots 3, 4 and 5

-Come to EdFEST and explore the city’s public school options (PK3-12) for your child.
+Come to EdFEST and meet the city’s public school options (PK3 – grade 12) for your child.
 Representatives from DC Public Schools (DCPS) and public charter schools will showcase their programs.
-With the launch of the My School DC lottery application on December 10, 2018 for the 2019-20 school year, EdFEST is a timely event to help you make informed school selections.
+With the launch of the My School DC lottery application on December 16, 2019 for the 2020-21 school year, EdFEST is a timely event to help you make informed school selections.

 EdFEST will also feature many free services and fun activities for the whole family: